zubairnahmed/metrorail/README.md

 ```

 -----------------------------------------------------------------------------------
+**Passenger Class**

-** Passenger Class ** -- creates passenger instances, and interfaces with database:
+Create passenger instances, and interfaces with database:
 `const Passenger = require('./Classes/passenger');`

 Create an instance of a passenger: